Satori-Nakamoto/simplewallet-guide/guide.md

 `sign /home/me/Desktop/message.txt`

 This will print out a signature.
-You need to give that signature and your wallet address to the other party to verify the file with the verify command:
+You need to give that signature and your wallet address (with the file to transfer, of course) to the other party to verify the file with the verify command:

 `verify <filename> <address> <signature>`

-Send them the file, the signature you created, and your wallet address.
 They can verify that the file has not been tampered with by doing:

 `verify /home/my_friend/Downloads/message.txt <my address> <signature from previous step>`